Alphabetical by Last Name:

 Karen Rivers is the sassy and classy Canadian author of books for YA and MG, most recently THE ENCYCLOPEDIA OF ME, from AAL/Scholastic.
 More new book info coming soon!

 Mara Rockliff writes lots of things, mostly non-fiction and picture books.
-Her latest is ME AND MOMMA AND BIG JOHN, a wonderful picture book from Candlewick with illustrations by William Low.
+Her latest are ME AND MOMMA AND BIG JOHN, a wonderful picture book from Candlewick with illustrations by William Low, and THE GRUDGE KEEPER from Peachtree, with illustrations by the talented Eliza Wheeler.

 Paul Ruditis is the slightly TV obsessed NYT bestselling author of tons of media tie-ins as well as the popular DRAMA! series (S+S) among others.
 He's now working on something all-new and top secret... more will be revealed soon.